Juwan Green

-Juwan Green (born July 1, 1998) is an American football wide receiver for the Seattle Sea Dragons of the XFL.
-He played college football for the University at Albany, and was signed as an undrafted free agent by the Falcons on April 25, 2020.
+Juwan Green (born July 1, 1998) is an American professional football wide receiver.
+He played college football at Albany, and was signed as an undrafted free agent by the Atlanta Falcons.
 As a senior at the University at Albany, he broke team records for receptions, receiving yards, and touchdown receptions, as well as helped guide the team to their first playoff win.

 He is the son of Dean Green, a former wide receiver at the University of Maryland.

 Early life

 Green was born in Martinsburg, West Virginia and attended Martinsburg High School.
 Originally a basketball player, he made the switch to football during his senior year, where he played as both a wide receiver and cornerback.
 In addition to basketball, Green also participated in track and field.
 Green said he made the switch to football because he would be more likely to play the sport professionally.

 College career

 Green played college football at Lackawanna College during his freshman and sophomore years before transferring to the University at Albany, where he graduated.
 During his time at Lackawanna, Green scored 11 touchdowns and also served as the team's kick returner.
 In his sophomore year, he caught 38 passes for 743 yards.
 He was also named team MVP.
 During his junior season, Green made 23 receptions for 429 yards and recorded four touchdowns.
 During his senior year at the University at Albany, he recorded 1,386 receiving yards and 17 touchdowns, both Colonial Athletic Association records.